claudiarreyes/classifier/README.md

 HOW TO USE
 ==========

+Download the project folder to your machine and:

 1. Open Dnu_classifier.py using a text editor
 2. Locate the lines between "INPUT" and "INPUT END"